AlooTheAloo/AutoProgressLog/README.md

 If you're on MacOS 15 Sequoia or later, you will need to revalidate this every month.

 ### Linux guidelines
-Most of the automagic connections will not work on linux or will only work on very few distros.
+Most of the automagic connections will not work on linux or will only work on very few distros, you will have to manually connect to anki and toggl.

 ## Configuration

-#### What's the difference between manual and server modes?
-Manual mode will create a new report every time you ask it to.
-It will generate one report and then close itself.
-This is useful when you are running the logger on your own home computer.
-Server mode will create a new report at a specified interval at a certain time.
-This is useful when you are running the logger on a home server.

-The decision you make is not final and it is very easy to change between the two in the settings.

 #### Getting your toggl Track token
 Your API key is available at the bottom of [your profile page](https://track.toggl.com/profile)